Monitoring Amazon DataSync with Amazon CloudWatch - Amazon DataSync

 • Choose an existing log group in your current Amazon Web Services Region.

-Make sure you have a resource policy that allows DataSync to upload logs to the log group.
+If you choose an existing log group, make sure that you have a resource policy that allows DataSync to upload logs to the log group.

 You can configure CloudWatch logging for your task by using the CloudWatchLogGroupArn parameter with any of the following operations: